 Aerospace Engineering 361L, Aircraft Design II (carries a writing flag)

 Aerospace Engineering 162M, High-Speed Aerodynamics Laboratory

-Also called astronautics, this area offers a well-rounded program of study that provides a background in the traditional areas of fluid mechanics, materials, structures, propulsion, controls, and flight mechanics, while also giving the student a chance to learn about the space environment, attitude determination and control, orbital mechanics, mission design, and spacecraft systems engineering.
+Also called astronautics, this track offers a well-rounded program of study that provides a background in the traditional areas of materials, structures, propulsion, and controls, while also giving the student a chance to learn about the space environment, attitude determination and control, orbital mechanics, mission design, and spacecraft systems engineering.
 These subjects are treated at a fundamental level that lays a foundation for work in a broad variety of specialties in space-related industries.
 This option is intended for the undergraduate student whose primary interest is space and spacecraft.

 Aerospace Engineering 166M, Spacecraft Systems Laboratory